-For groundwater chemistry samples, please note the SampleHeadspace fields in the gwc_fieldData table.
-Occasionally headspace is unavoidable when there is low volume is available for groundwater sampling.
+For groundwater chemistry samples, please note the sampleHeadspace fields in the gwc\fieldData table.
+Occasionally headspace is unavoidable when only a low volume is available from groundwater sampling.
 This atmospheric exposure may influence some of the analyte results in the filtered sample.
 Similarly, the BubbleFree fields will indicate if air was introduced to a sample during collection with the needle method.
-Note that aquatic sites in Alaska are directed to leave headspace in the filtered groundwater sample bottle in order to prevent bottle breakage from freezing.
+Note that aquatic sites in Alaska are directed to leave headspace in the filtered groundwater sample bottle in order to prevent bottle breakage due to possible freezing in transport.
 These sites collect an additional subsample without headspace for Dissolved Inorganic Carbon and pH laboratory analyses.